-It is possible to install a combustible shelf with a maximum depth of 12" (305 mm) at a height of at least 12" (305 mm) above the insert.

-At a height of more than 12" (305 mm), the shelf must still have a maximum depth of 12" (305 mm).
-The height of the shelf is measured from the top of the faceplate, with or without the projection kit.
+It is possible to install a combustible shelf with a maximum depth of 12" at a height of at least 27" above the insert.
+At a height of more than 27", the shelf must still have a maximum depth of 12".
+Refer to Figure 22: Shelf Clearances.